Q&A: State of Tokyo Olympics 2 1/2 months after postponement

 Q: Is there any deadline for organizers and the IOC to firm up plans?

-A: Former Olympic minister Toshikai Endo, a member of Prime Minister Shinzo Abe’s ruling party, said last week that March was a possible deadline for deciding whether the postponed Tokyo Games can go ahead.
+A: Former Olympic minister Toshiaki Endo, a member of Prime Minister Shinzo Abe’s ruling party, said last week that March was a possible deadline for deciding whether the postponed Tokyo Games can go ahead.
 Muto, the CEO of Tokyo 2020, has said few decisions will be made public before the fall about the shape of the Olympics.
 Everyone from Bach to Muto to Tokyo Governor Yuriko Koike is preaching cuts.
 Bach, who has termed putting on the games next year “an enormous task,” says old ways of running the Olympics have “to be questioned.”
 Muto has been open about slashing costs and “reducing service levels.”
 Koike has used the words “streamlined and simplified” but has offered nothing specific.
 Among the cuts could be having only one opening and closing ceremony, combined for both the Olympics and Paralympics.

 Q: Where do the athletes stand in all of this?